google/google-java-format/README.md

 formatting.
 This is a deliberate design decision to unify our code formatting on a single format.*

-### IntelliJ
+### IntelliJ, Android Studio, and other JetBrains IDEs

 A
 [google-java-format IntelliJ plugin](https://plugins.jetbrains.com/plugin/8527)
 is available from the plugin repository.
+To install it, go to your IDE's settings and select the `Plugins` category.
+Click the `Marketplace` tab, search for the `google-java-format` plugin, and click the `Install` button.

 The plugin will be disabled by default.
 To enable it in the current project, go to `File→Settings...→google-java-format Settings` (or `IntelliJ